Man fleeing police officer in pickup charged after allegedly hittting ambulance and house

 He was held on probation violation until charges were filed this week.

-Mass was charged with two counts of first degree recklessly endangering safety, resisting police and obstructing police.
+Mass, who is officially listed as being homeless, was charged with two felony counts of first-degree recklessly endangering safety, resisting police and obstructing police.
 He is being held on $25,000.

 At his initial appearance, his defense attorney requested a mental competency hearing, which is scheduled for July 27.